samresume/FlaPLeT/README.md

 - **Award Period**: October 1, 2022 – May 31, 2025 (estimated)
 - **Total Award Amount**: $174,984.00

-## 📄 Publication Status

-The paper describing this platform is currently under review at *SoftwareX*.

 ## 🏗️ System Architecture